 The best investigators start with what and how.
 They want to understand what happened and how those involved reacted.
 What did they see as the problem?
 What were the indications they were observing?
 Who did they talk to and what did they say?
 What was happening and in what order did it happen?

 People don’t get defensive about what and how questions.
 They are much more likely to share information and tell the truth.
 And these questions help develop an excellent SnapCharT® that helps the root cause analysis facilitator develop a “picture” of what happened.

-3. They are not looking for the single root cause.
+3. They are not looking for a single root cause.
 The worst investigators are always looking for THE root cause.
 The smoking gun.
 The one thing that caused the problem that can be corrected by a simple corrective action.
 THE root cause that they are looking for.

 The best investigators know that most accidents have multiple things that went wrong.
 They facilitate their team to understand all the causal factors and how these causal factors came together to cause that particular incident.

 These root cause facilitators use their SnapCharT® and Safeguard Analysis to show how the problems came together to cause the incident.
-This can help show management how latent condition are hidden traps waiting to produce an accident that previously seemed impossible.
+This can help show management how latent conditions are hidden traps waiting to produce an accident that previously seemed impossible.

 The best investigators know that human error is just a starting point for a root cause analysis.
 They go beyond equipment failure and beyond human error by using effective investigative techniques that help them go beyond their own knowledge.